 We love the diversity of beef.
-The variety of cuts means that it can be used across the cooking spectrum in a huge range of recipes and cuisines.
+The variety of cuts ensure it can be used across the cooking spectrum within several different recipes and cuisines.
 Similarly, the same cut can be used in a variety of different ways.
 Below, we focus in on some of our favourite beef cuts, all available in your local supermarket, and the different ways in which they can be used.

 Topside is a traditional roasting joint with minimal marbling and is sourced from the hind.
 Slow-roasting is the preferred method of cooking; ensuring the meat is kept moist throughout will help keep the meat soft and encourage the release of a subtle, tender spectrum of flavours.